mixerapi/demo/app/plugins/AuthenticationApi/README.md

 $authService = (new JwtAuthService)->getService(new AuthenticationService());
 ```

-Keys should've been generated as part of the `.docker/php/docker-entrypoint.sh` script.
-If not you can exec into the
-container (`make php.sh`) and generate them in the `plugins/AuthenticationApi/config/` directory:
+Exec into thecontainer (`make php.sh`) and generate keys in the `plugins/AuthenticationApi/config/` directory:

 ```console
 openssl genrsa -out plugins/AuthenticationApi/config/jwt.key 1024